Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed Day 11 on 30 day CSS3 course.
 Finished up the SoloLearn JavaScript Tutorial.

 Thoughts: Practice, Practice, Practice...

+Day 15: January 6, 2018

+Today's Progress: Completed Day 12 on 30 day CSS3 course.
+Worked on HTML course at SoloLearn.

+Thoughts: The more I study, the more I find time to code instead of wasting time.